yihaozhong/pipeline/README.md

 integrated with the main branch regularly.
 To instruct it to retrieve the code from some company’s internal version control system and run the pytest module

 circleCI looks for .circleci/config.yml

+To install package dependencies, you should be looking for a requirements.txt file (or a Pipfile), which is in the repo.
+So you should download it before installing the dependencies.

+Code -> code test -> artifacts